-1. Since 2000, planning opportunities that involve the use of family trusts in income-splitting have been severely curtailed by the imposition of the "kiddie tax" provisions in the Income Tax Act ("ITA").
-These provisions effectively impose the highest marginal tax rate on individuals under 18 years old who receive certain types of income, including dividend or business income received through a trust.
-Income-splitting however can still be achieved with beneficiaries who are 18 years or over and do not have significant other income.

-2. To successfully minimize the overall household tax bill, it will also be necessary to avoid application of the attribution rules in the ITA, which penalizes income-splitting through the gifting or loaning of property between family members, including gifts or loans through a trust.
-Please consult your professional tax advisor to find out more about how to properly apply your strategy.
+- Since 2000, planning opportunities that involve the use of family trusts in income splitting have been severely curtailed by the imposition of the "kiddie tax" provisions in the federal Income Tax Act ("ITA").
+These provisions effectively impose the highest marginal tax rate on individuals under 18 years old who receive certain types of income, including dividend or business income received through a trust. - Income splitting, however, can still be achieved with beneficiaries who are 18 years or over and who do not have significant income. - To successfully minimize the overall household tax bill, it will also be necessary to avoid the application of the attribution rules in the ITA, which penalize certain income splitting through the transfer or loaning of property between family members, including through a trust.
+Consult your professional tax advisor to find out more about how to avoid the application of the attribution rules.

-Estate freezes
+Estate freeze

-The family trust structure is probably most commonly used as part of an estate freeze by owner-managers of corporations.
+The family trust structure is probably most commonly used as part of an estate freeze by ownermanagers of private corporations.

 The estate freeze is a popular mechanism in business succession planning.
-In essence, the objective is to "freeze" the current value of the business in the hands of the owner-manager and transfer the future growth potential to the next generation.
-The interposition of a family trust provides the flexibility required in developing a business succession plan, enabling the ownermanager to retain control over business decisions, even as the future growth in value of the business is transferred to the next generation.
+In essence, the objective is to "freeze" the current value of the business in the hands of the owner-manager and to transfer the future growth potential to the next generation.
+An estate freeze using a family trust provides flexibility in a business succession plan, allowing the trustee(s) to determine the timing and allocation of funds to beneficiaries, while also allowing the owner-manager to retain control over business decisions.